shobhityadav-ds/data-preprocessing-and-statistics/README.md

 ## ▶️ How to Use

 1. Clone the repository
-2. Open notebooks in Jupyter Notebook or Google Colab
+2. Open notebooks in Google Colab or Jupyter Notebook
-3. Run each notebook step-by-step
+3. Run notebooks step-by-step
-4. Understand preprocessing workflow
+4. Practice with your own dataset

 ---

 ## 🌟 Future Improvements

-* Add pipeline-based preprocessing
+* Add advanced statistics concepts
-* Include real-world datasets
+* Build preprocessing pipelines
-* Integrate with machine learning models
+* Integrate with ML models

 ---